ZhongQiyu/blink-detector/README.md

 ```

 - Monitoring the keyboard
-A keyboard listener is a threading.Thread, and all callbacks will be invoked from the thread.
+   - A keyboard listener is a threading.Thread, and all callbacks will be invoked from the thread.
-Call pynput.keyboard.Listener.stop from anywhere, raise StopException or return False from a callback to stop the
+      - Call pynput.keyboard.Listener.stop from anywhere, raise StopException or return False from a callback to stop the
    listener.
-The key parameter passed to callbacks is a pynput.keyboard.Key, for special keys, a pynput.keyboard.KeyCode for normal
+      - The key parameter passed to callbacks is a pynput.keyboard.Key, for special keys, a pynput.keyboard.KeyCode for normal
    alphanumeric keys, or just None for unknown keys.
-When using the non-blocking version above, the current thread will continue executing.
-This might be necessary when
+   - When using the non-blocking version above, the current thread will continue executing.
-integrating with other GUI frameworks that incorporate a main-loop, but when run from a script, this will cause the
+      - This might be necessary when integrating with other GUI frameworks that incorporate a main-loop.
-program to terminate immediately.
+      - But when run from a script, this will cause the program to terminate immediately.

 ```python
 from pynput import keyboard